Skip to content

 ;; With 100 users × 2 actions = 200 different routes registered!

-Solution: Shared Handlers with Signals
+Solution: Shared Handlers with :data-call-with-*

-(defn user-table-good [users]
+(defn user-table [users]

 [:table